sunpy/sunpy-soar/docs/dev_guide/query.rst

     <BLANKLINE>
     <BLANKLINE>

-Here the query's "REQUEST" type to "doQueryFilteredByDistance", which is a special method that filters the entire query based on the specified distance value.
+Here the query's "REQUEST" type to "doQueryFilteredByDistance", which is a special method that filters the entire database based on the specified distance value.
-This method is used when a distance parameter is included in the search query, and the time attribute is not required.

 The actual query this example produces is,